anarres-org/generic_docker_systemd/README.md

 * `enable_db`: Boolean to enable database container deployment.
 * `create_user_and_db`: Boolean to enable the creation of a DB and a user.
 * `create_network`: Boolean to enable docker network creation for the service and the DB.
 * `create_volume`: Boolean to enable the creation of a volume for the service container.
 * `docker_service_prefix`: Prefix for the in-docker services.
-	This is usuful to be able to restart all of them with one command:
+   This is useful to be able to restart all of them with one command:
    `systemctl restart docker.*`
 * `service_name`: Name of the systemd service.
 * `service_db_name`: Name of the systemd DB service.
 * `docker_network_name`: Name of the docker network for the service and DB.